Tony-MK/Tony-MK/README.md

 - 👋 Hello there!
 My name is Antony Kithinzi
 - 🌱 I'm learning Flutter, React Native and Rust
-- 👀 Interested in developing cross-platform apps and football 💙
+- 👀 I'm interested in developing cross-platform apps and football 💙
 - 📫 Please feel free to email me anytime at [me@antonykithinzi.com](mailto:me@antonykithinzi.com)
-- 💞 I look forward to becoming part of a dedicated team working on open-source projects
+- 💞 I look forward to meeting new talented engineers and collaborating on open-source software
 <!---
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...